Stay of execution judgment: Nnamdi Kanu drags FG to Supreme Court

-IPOB Leader, Nnamdi Kanu Take Unbelievable Legal Action Against FG, Details Emerge
+IPOB Leader, Nnamdi Kanu Takes Unbelievable Legal Action Against FG, Details Emerge

 - Nnamdi Kanu, the leader of the Indigenous People of Biafra (IPOB) has approached the Supreme Court over the stay of execution on the judgement discharging him